anuragg130/anuragg130/README.md

 ## Experience
 In the field of AI ML, I have worked on various projects related to image recognition and natural language processing.
 I have experience in:

+- Building and finetuning LLMs using high performance GPUs.
 - Image classification using Convolutional Neural Networks (CNN)
 - Object detection using Faster R-CNN
 - Sentiment analysis using Natural Language Processing (NLP)